Accelerating biofuel adoption worldwide

 The report specifically refuted claims of water contamination due to gypsum mining and its association with tuberculosis.
 It emphasized that air and particulate matter pollution in the gypsum mining area of Baramulla district is being effectively controlled by mining lease holders, who use water sprinklers for dust suppression in and around the mining sites.

 Additionally, the report highlighted that the mineral gypsum is only partially water-soluble and does not readily dissolve in water.
 Therefore, there are limited chances of minerals being washed out during the rainy season.
-Moreover, water is not utilized in the mining process of this mineral, as indicated in the submission to the tribunal.
+Moreover, water is not utilised in the mining process of this mineral, as indicated in the submission to the tribunal.

 The report further explained that the Jammu and Kashmir government granted 15 mining leases to project proponents in the region after completing all necessary formalities.
 These formalities included obtaining no objection certificates from various stakeholder departments, such as Wildlife and Forest, and the approval of mining plans by the Indian Bureau of Mines.